-In our Art Therapy group, patients discover a healthy and constructive way to handle negative emotions and stress without needing to use drugs or alcohol
+In Art Therapy groups in rehab, patients discover a healthy and constructive way to handle negative emotions and stress without needing to use drugs or alcohol.

-The substance abuse treatment program at Best Drug Rehabilitation is much more than just a way for our patients to get clean and sober.
+The substance abuse treatment program is much more than just a way for patients to get clean and sober.
 Though some may not quite grasp it, overcoming addiction is not just about dealing with the symptoms of drug or alcohol dependency.
 True recovery is realized when the underlying causes of a person’s addictive behaviors are uncovered and addressed, and when they are able to discover the tools and skills needed to remain clean and sober after graduation.

-One of the root causes of addiction for many of the patients we see at our recovery center is the desire to numb themselves of negative emotions or the stresses of daily life.
-They have either forgotten how to express those emotions or handle those stresses in a healthy, constructive, and positive manner, or they never really learned how.
+One of the root causes of addiction for many of the patients in a recovery center is the desire to numb themselves of negative emotions or the stresses of daily life.
+They have either forgotten how to express those emotions or handle those stresses in a healthy, constructive and positive manner or they never really learned how.
 As a result, they resorted to using drugs or alcohol to “escape”, and they found themselves locked in a much darker prison with much stronger chains.

-The recovery strategy at Best Drug Rehabilitation is designed to help our patients find those skills that will help them to remain substance-free when they graduate and return to their daily lives.
-We offer a wide variety of extracurricular groups and courses that build on the foundation provided by their core program selection.
+The recovery strategy is designed to help patients find those skills that will help them to remain substance-free when they graduate and return to their daily lives.
+They offer a wide variety of extracurricular groups and courses that build on the foundation provided by their core program selection.
 These supplementary groups focus on finding real-life practical applications of the concepts and principles discovered in the core program of the patient’s choosing.

-One of the more popular supplementary programs that we offer to our patients is our Art Therapy group.
+One of the more popular supplementary programs is an Art Therapy group.
 This group concentrates on using visual art to express feelings and emotions and to manage stress in a healthy and constructive manner.
 The Art Therapy group is an effective program option for anybody regardless of how accomplished he or she may be as an artist.
-“They have a tendency to say ‘Oh, I’m not good at drawing’,” explains Sue Miller, the facilitator for the Art group at BDR.
+“They have a tendency to say ‘Oh, I’m not good at drawing’,” explains an Art Group facilitator.
 “I stress that this is not an Art Class.
 The purpose is to identify feelings, talk about coping skills, so it’s another way for them to express themselves.”

-The Art Therapy group, along with the other supplemental programs that we offer, such as Music Exploration, Yoga and Meditation, and Beginners Martial Arts among others, give our patients an opportunity to discover what will help them most in recovery from addiction.
+The Art Therapy group, along with the other supplemental programs such as Music Exploration, Yoga and Meditation, and Beginners Martial Arts among others, give patients an opportunity to discover what will help them most in recovery from addiction.
 They are able to find the things that they can turn to in order to handle negative emotions and stress so that they don’t have to resort to drugs or alcohol.
-Our patients are able to find the path to overcoming addiction that will be most effective for them.
+Patients are able to find the path to overcoming an addiction that will be most effective for them.
 They discover a sense of confidence in themselves and their sobriety, and a renewed hope for a healthier and brighter future.